kwangsungha/dd-trace-py/ddtrace/internal/accupath/README.md

+1. Starting a pathway - create pathway with ro

 # How this works
 * A path consists of a root node, a set of "upstream" nodes a request follows,
 * A path coordinate is (root node id, upstream path id, current node id)